Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 2.11.21

-Rachel E. Simon of Pashman Stein Walder Hayden was quoted in Law360 article, “Newark Asks Justices to Back Police Oversight Board Powers.”
+Rachel E. Simon of Pashman Stein Walder Hayden P.C. was quoted in Law360 article, “Newark Asks Justices to Back Police Oversight Board Powers.”
 The article discusses a petition for certiorari filed by the City of Newark asking the U.S. Supreme Court to decide if the New Jersey Supreme Court violated the U.S. Constitution when it took away the subpoena power of Newark’s Civilian Complaint Review Board (CCRB) tasked with overseeing the city’s police department.

 The Supreme Court should take this case now because police interaction with civilians of color is among the paramount issues facing our country today," Rachel E. Simon of Pashman Stein Walder & Hayden PC, representing Newark, said in an email to Law360 on Tuesday.